Statewide Impact Included with Your PPAC Membership

 PPAC is organized by and for psychiatrists.
 All psychiatrists.
 And only for psychiatrists.
 Any psychiatrist who wishes to support strong psychiatric advocacy is welcome to join us.

 What does this all add up to?
 Continuity in advocacy.
 You know us.
 We are time-tested and you know what we can do.
-We won’t let advocacy fade away as the CPA dissolves.

 In addition, because of our laser focus on advocacy, the Alliance will be able to reduce costs when compared to running a statewide organization that possesses much broader interests and activities.